Kinto/kinto/docs/concepts.rst

 Technical Architecture
 ======================

-Every concept of bucket, group, collection or record leverages the REST *resource* notion of :rtd:`Cliquet <cliquet>`.
+Every concept of bucket, group, collection or record is a REST *resource* and behaves according to the conventions of a resource.

-*Cliquet* is a toolkit which brings abstractions and good practices to build HTTP microservices, such as data-driven REST APIs.

 *Kinto* relies on :rtd:`Cornice <cornice>` and :rtd:`Pyramid <pyramid>` to implement the endpoints and HTTP request/response handling.